diem-ai/tweet-and-product-marketing/README.md

 ### Credit

-This work is a collaboration of Audrey, Diem Bui, Maxime Veysseyre, Nicolas Campion and Mathieu
+This work is a collaboration of Audrey and Mathieu